 You can buy The Keys Salt Scrub in tons of places in the Keys — many restaurants and gift shops carry it.
 Recently, I discovered it’s also for sale on Amazon when I wanted to send some to my sister-in-law for her birthday.
 My favorite scent is coconut.

-Purchases, whether made in the Keys or through Amazon, help support the Keys economy (devastated by Hurricane Irma) as the company is based in the Keys and the scrub is made here.Some links above (including all Amazon links) are affiliate links, meaning that I earn from qualifying purchases.
-Learn more.
+Purchases, whether made in the Keys or through Amazon, help support the Keys economy (devastated by Hurricane Irma) as the company is based in the Keys and the scrub is made here.Some links in this article (including all Amazon links) are affiliate links, meaning that we earn from qualifying purchases.